Now freely downloadable worldwide, as a protest against censorship

 (PDF).

-The contradictions extend even beyond Dutch institutions.
-Regular courts only rule on factual accuracy, not on a person's integrity.
-However, Giltay did receive this explicit assessment in 2025, though in another framework: upon his formal conversion to Judaism.
+No Dutch court has ever expressly ruled on Giltay’s personal integrity.
+That assessment came in 2025, in an unrelated framework: upon his formal conversion to Judaism.
 An international rabbinical court (beit din) examined his integrity including his account of the affair

 (PDF),